genesis-community/scheduler-genesis-kit/README.md

 # create a scheduler-deployments repo using v1.0.0 of the scheduler kit
 genesis init --kit scheduler/1.0.0

-# create a my-scheduler-configs repo using the latest version of the scheduler kit
-genesis init --kit scheduler -d my-scheduler-configs
 ```

 Once created, refer to the deployment repository README for information on